FuyuKappa/giiws/README.md

 formatting errors and inconsistencies.

 **Currently, the site is not up and running as I will rewrite the entire thing to work off Jekyll.**
+Since this a server-side app built on Node.js, I have to turn this into static html to publish on pages.
+Coming soon:tm:

 ## Link
 !To be configured